supriyaarun27/scene_identification/README.md

 2. Freeze Layers : analyse which layers need to be trained / fine-tuned and train only those

-3. More low level control : make it possible to change loss functions, learing rates etc.
+3. More low level control : make it possible to change loss functions, learning rates etc.

 4. Experiment with other pre-trained models to find the best model for this task